Welcome to BGLC

 We honour the Aunties and Uncles, and their legacies and carry them in our hearts.
 We commit to continuing their hard work.
 We acknowledge the past and reflect on our accomplishments as a nation.
 We will continue fighting for recognition and self-determination for all First Nation peoples.

 We are the Custodians of this Country and stand strong as a group in caring for our people, our culture, and our Country.

 Barengi Gadjin Land Council (BGLC) represents Traditional Owners from the Wotjobaluk, Jaadwa, Jadawadjali, Wergaia and Jupagulk peoples, who were recognised in a 2005 Native Title Consent Determination, the first in south-eastern Australia.

 BGLC is the Federally recognised authority to speak on behalf of the Wotjobaluk peoples.
 We are also the only body in the region with the legislative authority to make legal decisions about cultural heritage.

 We are the Prescribed Body Corporate for the Wotjobaluk claim area, as outlined in the Native Title Act, giving us legal authority and obligation to work on behalf of Traditional Owners.

-BGLC is a Registered Aboriginal Party, as decided by the Victorian Aboriginal Heritage Council, in line with the Aboriginal Heritage Act 2006.
+BGLC is a Registered Aboriginal Party, as appointed by the Victorian Aboriginal Heritage Council, under the Aboriginal Heritage Act 2006.